-Chicago is a big city located in the state of Illinois.
-The city has a population of 2,714,017 residents.
-In Chicago, there are 11,938 people per square mile, which is well above the national population density average.
-Chicago is known to be an ethnically diverse city.
-The two most common races are White (49%) and Black or African American (31%).
-Additionally, more than a quarter of the population of Chicago are of Hispanic or Latino origin, and 25% of the population also speak Spanish.
+Chicago is a large city located in the state of Illinois.
+The city has a population of 2,699,347 inhabitants.
+With a population density of 11,853 people per square mile, Chicago is well above the nation's average density level.
+Chicago is mostly populated by White (48%) and Black or African American (29%) ethnic groups.
+Additionally, more than a quarter of the population of Chicago are of Hispanic or Latino origin, and 24% of the population also speak Spanish.
 Single men and women might be happy to hear that in Chicago, only 42% of the population is married.
 Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
 Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Chicago entails a longer-than-average one-way commute time, averaging 35 minutes.